Cypooos/TASduino/README.md

 # ArduinoTASmaker
-A Python TAS maker for the nintendo switch which uses an arduino
+A Python TAS maker for the nintendo switch which uses an arduino uno r3